0xln/Type-on-Strap/_posts/2020-08-29-try-hack-me-crack-the-hash-pt-2.md

 Since the hint has given us the exact algorithm to run, its just a case of specifying it with the `-h` switch, and adding in the `-u` switch pointing to the file that contains the key `tryhackme`.

-**Footnote** Normally you would only need the `-s` switch for salted hashes, but since this is actually keyed, we need to use the userid switch to supply the value it has been keyed with.
+**Footnote:** Normally you would only need the `-s` switch for salted hashes, but since this is actually keyed, we need to use the Userid switch to supply the value it has been keyed with.

 ---